 You can calculate the surface of any solid, for example, your body - it doesn't need to be the simple shape from geometry!
 If you're curious what's the external surface area of a human body, check out this body surface area calculator.

-How to calculate the surface area of a sphere?
+How do I calculate the surface area of a sphere?

 If you want to find the surface area of a sphere, you need to follow these steps:

-- You can also use this surface area calculator to find the radius of the sphere, knowing its area.
+You can also use an online surface area calculator to find the sphere's radius if you know its area.